 And It makes perfect sense when you realize, while referred to as a content management system (CMS), WordPress is an open source publishing platform and Matt Mullenweg’s mission to democratize publishing.
 (I highly recommend following the link to his conversation with Robin Hough at the Guardian.)

 As a content creator, you need to get behind and embrace Gutenberg.
-More than changes in how content is consumed and published to be there it is inevitable that how content is ranked in SERPs while change.
-And Gutenberg will impact SEO.
+Changes in how content is consumed (and published) means it is inevitable that how content is ranked in SERPs will change.